andrew-codechimp/HA-Wasp-In-A-Box/README.md

   seconds: 0
 ```

-- For advanced automations the state of the motion and door sensors are exposed as attributes within the binary sensor.
+- For more complex automations the state of the motion and door sensors are exposed as attributes within the binary sensor.

 ---